wlbrough/portfolio-source-docpad/src/render/posts/intro-to-dockerfile.html.md

 ---
-layout: "default"
+layout: "post"
 date: 2016-01-30
 hasCode: true
+title: "Quick Intro to Dockerfile"
 ---

-## Quick Intro to Dockerfile

 For a while I was using VirtualBox/Vagrant for development projects.
 More recently I’ve moved to using Docker.
 I use Linux (lubuntu) on my dev computer